-- Understands complementary nature of men and women to exist at time of creation.
+- Hard complementarians understand the complementary nature of men and women to exist at time of creation.
 Supporting arguments include the order of creation, Adam’s reception of instructions from God (Genesis 2:16-17), Eve created as “helper” to Adam, and Adam’s naming of Eve, implying authority.

-- Understands male leadership as a universal pattern in Scripture: Israel’s tribes were led by men; Israel only had male monarchs; Jesus was male; apostles were all male.
+- Hard complementarians understand male leadership as a universal pattern in Scripture: Israel’s tribes were led by men; Israel only had male monarchs; Jesus was male; apostles were all male.

-- Biblical passages that include prohibitions for women (1 Timothy 2:12, 1 Corinthians 14:34) are understood to teach trans-cultural restrictions for women in church leadership.
+- Biblical passages that include prohibitions for women (1 Timothy 2:12, 1 Corinthians 14:34) are understood to teach trans-cultural, universal restrictions for women in church leadership.

 - New Testament restrictions on women refer to creation for support (1 Timothy 2:13-14; 1 Corinthians 11:8-9), indicating the trans-cultural nature of command.

 For more information on this view: Council on Biblical Manhood and Womanhood.
 A hard complementarian organization with the following motto: “Proclaiming God’s glorious Design for Men and Women”

 Piper, John & Grudem Wayne editors.
 Recovering Biblical Manhood & Womanhood: A Response to Biblical Feminism.
 Crossways Books, 1991.
 (The standard and comprehensive defense of the hard complementarian position.)